google-site-verification: googleb2c69a1a87114f52.html

 Area Agency on Aging/Other Supporting Organizations

-1. Information and Assistance: AAAs offer information, referrals, and assistance to seniors and their families in navigating the complex web of available services and resources, such as Medicare, Medicaid, Social Security, and other aging-related programs.
+1. Information and Assistance: Education, referrals, and assistance to seniors and their families about available services and resources such as Medicare, Medicaid, Social Security, and other aging-related programs.

-2. Caregiver Support: AAAs provide support and resources for family caregivers who are caring for older adults, including respite care, support groups, and training programs.
+2. Caregiver Support: support and resources for family caregivers who are caring for older adults, including respite care, support groups, and training programs.

-3. Nutrition Programs: Many AAAs administer nutrition programs like Meals on Wheels, congregate meal sites, and other initiatives that help ensure older adults have access to nutritious meals.
+3. Nutrition Programs: Many AAAs administer nutrition programs like Meals on Wheels, congregate meal sites, Senior Farmers Market Nutrition Program, and other initiatives that help ensure older adults have access to nutritious meals.

-4. In-Home Services: Some AAAs offer in-home services, such as homemaker and personal care assistance, to help older adults maintain their independence and continue living in their own homes.
+4. In-Home Services: referrals to in-home services, such as homemaker and personal care assistance, to help older adults maintain their independence and continue living in their own homes.

-5. Transportation: AAAs may provide transportation services or information about transportation options to help seniors access essential services and maintain their mobility.
+5. Transportation: transportation services or information about transportation options to help seniors access essential services and maintain their mobility.

-6. Long-Term Care Planning: AAAs can help individuals and families with long-term care planning, including information on nursing homes, assisted living facilities, and other residential care options.
+6. Long-Term Care Planning: information on nursing homes, assisted living facilities, community-based care, and other care options.

-7. Health and Wellness Programs: Many AAAs offer health promotion and wellness programs to help older adults stay healthy and active.
-This can include exercise classes, health screenings, and educational workshops.
+7. Health and Wellness Programs: health promotion and wellness programs, including exercise classes, health screenings, and educational workshops.

-8. Legal Assistance: Some AAAs offer legal services or referrals to assist older adults with legal issues, such as estate planning, advance directives, and other legal matters.
+8. Legal Assistance: legal services or referrals to assist older adults with legal issues, such as estate planning, advance directives, and other legal matters.

 9. Advocacy: AAAs often advocate on behalf of older adults at the local, state, and federal levels to ensure that their needs and interests are represented in public policy and funding decisions.